-Are you looking for a park home at Alderlee Park in Southport?
+Alderlee Park is a residential park located in Scarisbrick.
 Close to the famous seaside town of Southport, Alderlee Park presents a desirable residential community close to the famous Lancashire coast.
 This cosy community is very popular with local people, built to offer a private neighbourhood to those who are looking for a slower pace of living.
 Alderlee Park is for retirees, semi-retirees and those approaching retirement.
 The park offers a safe, quiet environment for residents to head back to, with a prime location close to some of the county’s best-loved cultural highlights.

 Alderlee Park enjoys a quiet atmosphere and laid-back living standards.; Residents at Alderlee Park will benefit from a secluded location, deep in the rural heart of the county, with access to local countryside and coastline alike.
 The park will prove popular with anyone keen to take up local walks as they approach retirement.
 There are many opportunities in the area for residents to get out and explore.

 Many people approaching retirement will be looking for safe, secluded living in a community where they can make friends and get to know new people.
 Alderlee Park has a great community atmosphere, offering new buyers plenty of opportunities to mingle.
 Otherwise, park management has set up living standards which encourage independence.
 Residents at Alderlee Park are free to explore Liverpool, Southport and Lancashire as they wish.
 Alderlee Park remains a popular park for many reasons.